Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

 \section{Extensive and Additional Experiments}

 This appendix collects the full experimental details for the results reported in \autoref{sec:experiments}.
-We first describe the datasets used in our evaluation, then provide a consolidated view of model variants, hyperparameters, and training protocols for PolyNSD and all baselines.
-Here, we provide extended quantitative results that complement the main trends reported in \autoref{sec:experiments}.
-We first analyze the impact of stalk dimension on PolyNSD performance, then reproduce the full heterophily leaderboard and the complete depth-sweep tables used for the oversmoothing study.
-We also provide additional ablation studies and detail the synthetic data generation process, and results used for the stress tests in \autoref{subsec:synthetic-main}.
+We first describe the datasets used in our evaluation, then provide a consolidated view of model variants, hyperparameters, ablations, interpretability diagnostics, and training protocols for PolyNSD and all baselines.
+We also provide extended quantitative results that complement the main trends reported in \autoref{sec:experiments}.